Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 Before moving on this week, you should ensure you are comfortable with the following;

-- Be able to discuss the various aspects that may fall under the term “web development”.
-- Be able to discuss how the Internet works.
 - Be capable of performing the following actions via command line.
 	- Navigate between and around directories.
 	- List the contents of directories.
 (Including ‘hidden’ files’)